Home

 News of her passing was telegraphed to her sister Eliza Augustine in Unity, Columbiana County, near where the Miners had once resided.
 A paragraph acknowledging her death was published in the Reveille Echo in East Palestine.

-As widower Burget reached his mid-90s, he moved from Van Wert to a prominent section of Cleveland, OH, to live with his granddaughter Clara (DeMoss) Lawrence at her home on 13325 Euclid Avenue, a tony neighborhood in the city.
+As widower Burget reached his mid-90s, he moved from Van Wert in about 1902 to a prominent section of Cleveland, to reside with his granddaughter Clara (DeMoss) Lawrence at her home on 13325 Euclid Avenue, a tony neighborhood in the city.
 (Clara's husband, William Henry Lawrence, was co-publisher of The Ohio Farmer, a prominent agricultural trade publication.)

-After residing in Cleveland for a few years, on Jan.
-31, 1909, at age 96, Burget died of pneumonia.
+After making his home in Cleveland for seven years, on Jan.
+31, 1909, Burget died of pneumonia at the age of 96.
 His remains were shipped back to Van Wert for burial.
 The Twice-A-Week Bulletin said that the funeral was conducted by Red Men lodge members from Van Wert, Scott, Convoy, Middlepoint and Delphos, "and a long procession of his brethren marched, with solemn mien and measured tread, as an escort for the body to its last resting place.
 The presence of the members of the tribe, in such large numbers, proved that Burget Miner was truly respected and beloved in the circle of Redmanship."

 Burget was laid to rest beside his wife and son in law DeMoss in the Miner plot.
 His specific grave is unmarked, though sexton records of the cemetery confirm that he is there.